Donald Trump’s state visit cost Scotland Yard almost £3.5 million

 There were 411 officers deployed in London as Mr Trump attended a D-Day event in Portsmouth, some 306 were in place on June 2, as the force prepared for the president’s arrival, while just 38 were on duty on June 6 as he visited Ireland.

-Hampshire police deployed their own officers during his visit to the commemoration event at Portsmouth Naval Museum but would not publish figures until later in the year.
+Hampshire police deployed their own officers during his visit to the commemoration event at Portsmouth Naval Museum but would not have the final figures until later in the year.

 A Garda spokesman said the costs of Mr Trump’s trip to Ireland, where he stayed at his Doonbeg hotel and golf resort in Co Clare, had yet to be finalised.